---

 - Click **Add Variables** and configure all the necessary environment variables for your app.

-Note: We don't have the Postgres Database service yet.
-We'll add that soon.
+**Note:** The Postgres Database service isn't set up yet.
+You'll add that soon.

 - Right-click on the Railway project canvas or click the **Create** button.